All Episodes

 And I think it's true of the so-called conservative media.

-I mean, everybody in that town depends on that town thriving and growing.
+I mean, everybody in that town depends on that town thriving and growing in order for them to have something to do there and in order for them to have expanded financial opportunity there.

 Media capitals are there, in addition to New York and the West Coast.

-It's just a basic.
+It's a, I don't know, it's just a basic.

-And it's folks, there's more there than anywhere else.
+And it's, folks, there's more there than anywhere else.

 I mean, the printing presses are there, and the tax collection agency is there.

-The thing about it is I say every dollar there is somebody else's first before it gets there.
+The thing about it is, I say, every dollar there is somebody else's first before it gets there.

 That's what offends me.

-I think it's a bunch of thieves.
+I think it's a bunch of thieves, disguised as tax collectors.

 And they're, you know, three, four, five levels removed.